qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

 tags:
   - design, test driven development
 author: Marc Evers, Rob Westgeest
-image:
+image: /attachments/blogposts/2020/house-scaffolding.jpg
 ---

 We often use the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) for creating object instances in our automated tests.
-In our recent post on [A Hexagonal Vue.js front-end, by example](/2020/09/25/hexagonal-frontend-example.html), we showed some of our JavaScript test code that contained a `aValidNewSession` function.
+In our recent post on [A Hexagonal Vue.js front-end, by example](/2020/09/25/hexagonal-frontend-example.html), we showed some of our JavaScript test code that contained a `aValidNewSession` builder function.
 In this post we will elaborate a bit on the what & why.

 ## Context

-Let's zoom in on the `NewSession` object that we used in the [previous post](/2020/09/25/hexagonal-frontend-example.html).
-It is used by a UI component (`NewDiagnosticSession`) for creating a new session.
-Creating can only proceed if all the NewSession object's properties have valid values.
+Let's zoom in on that `NewSession` object we used in the [previous post](/2020/09/25/hexagonal-frontend-example.html).
+It is used by the `NewDiagnosticSession` UI component for creating a new session.
+Creating can only proceed if all the `NewSession` object properties have valid values.
 It looks like this:

 ```javascript
 export class NewSession {